Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

 \subsubsection{Numerical Results}

-Our theory on stability and order of convergence is demonstrated by numerical results (see Figure \ref{fig:fig_401}).
-The scheme was run for $u(x,t)=exp(cos(2\pi(x+y-t)))$ on the interval $[0,1]\times [0,1]$ and $N=50,60,70,80$ with a 4th order explicit Runge-Kutta time propagator and final time $t=1$.
-In Figure \ref{fig:fig_402}, the convergence plots appear with $c=0,-1/4,-4/13$ and the optimal convergence rate is reached for $c=-4/13$, a 6th order with post-processing.
+Numerical results demonstrate our theory on stability and order of convergence (see Fig. \ref{fig:fig_402}).
+The scheme was run for $u(x,y,t)=\exp(\cos(2\pi(x+y-t)))$ on the interval $[0,1]\times [0,1]$ and $N=50,60,70,80$ with a 6th order explicit Runge-Kutta time propagator and Final Time $T=1$.
+In order to clarify the error properties in 2D, the figure pictures the observation at $z=0 $ and far from $x=y=0$.
+In Fig. \ref{fig:fig_403}, the convergence plots appear with $c=-4/13,0,-1/4$, and the optimal convergence rate, a fifth order without a with post-processing and a sixth order with one is reached for $c=-4/13$.